 A respect for the earth and for all living things is central to Native American lifeways and this is reflected throughout our museum, which is nestled in 15 acres of woodlands and trails.
 Outdoors we have Three Sisters and Healing Plants Gardens, as well as a replicated 16th century Algonkian Village.
 The appearance and construction of the village is based upon traditional knowledge and archaeological research, and is built from local, natural resources.
 Visitors can take one of our self-guided trails to explore the seasonal world of Woodland Indian peoples, ending the adventure in our village.

 Inside, our museum exhibits allow visitors to travel through time—displaying astounding artifacts and presenting information on prehistoric to contemporary Native Americans.
 IAIS offers permanent, semi-permanent and temporary exhibits: these, along with our workshops, lectures, book discussions and various other offerings give visitors a reason to visit often.
-Open seven days a week year-round, something exciting is always happening in these woodlands.
+Open five days a week year-round, something exciting is always happening in these woodlands.
 It is a place of discovery...a place to return to.